ARM-software/Arm-2D/README.md

   - Supports **Dirty Regions** for refreshing specified areas only
     - Provides a debug mode for dirty regions
-    - **[new]** Provides optimization for dirty regions to reduce the chances of refreshing overlapped ones.
+    - **[new]** Provides optimization for dirty regions to reduce the chances of refreshing overlapped areas.

   - Supports swapping high and low bytes for RGB16 pixels